-I’ve discussed this before, but I train very conservatively.
-During marathon training, I run 3 times a week–2 mid-week runs and one long run.
+For my first two marathons, I trained extremely conservatively, and even the training for my Boston Qualifying marathons were conservative by the majority of marathon training standards.
+During marathon training, I run 3 times a week–2 mid-week runs and one long run for the first two marathons and with the addition of another run (for coaching) in my later marathons..
 My midweek runs are generally about 8 miles and consistent with regards to pace.
 I try to throw in speed work when I can, but my goal is a happy, injury and pain free marathon, not elite status.

 Every thing that I accomplish is gravy beyond the finish itself.
 It isn’t that you need to do the minimum or “get by,” it is that you have to know that you are already playing with fire.
 I think that most of your all know by now that I don’t really use any of the popular ones.
 My training plan is to get my 3 runs, do yoga at least 2 times a week, PT exercises 2-3 times a week, and strength training of some variety 1-2 times a week.
 And, of course, rest.

 4) Flexibility and Patience